 OMOMORI: Protective amulets in Shinto, sold in temples.
 To a European eye, they resemble ornate bookmarks.

 ONDO: A traditional form of Japanese music, with a swung 2/2 rhythm.
-It’s used in a lot of anime title sequences.
+You’ll hear it in a lot of anime title sequences.

 ONI: Red-skinned ogres, with huge fangs and a single horn on their heads.
-Known for their strength and fighting prowess, and often connected with lightning.
+These youkai are known for their strength and fighting prowess, and are often connected with lightning.
 Usually portrayed in tiger-skin loincloths.
+One of the Big Three Youkai.

 OTAKU: A term for a dedicated fan of something.
 Sometimes self-applied positively, but more commonly used as an insulting term by someone outside the relevant subculture.
 You can translate it into English as “geek” or “nerd”, but is more insulting than either word manages to be in English.